ashNotKetchup/dynamic-music-rendering/README.md

 # dynamic-music-rendering

-The thesis project for my masters in Sonic Arts at Goldsmiths, UOL.
-In this project I want to explore the ways in which music endpoints can be made less concrete.
+The thesis project for my master's in Sonic Arts at Goldsmiths, UOL.
+In this project, I want to explore the ways music endpoints can be made less concrete.

 ## My Idea